patilv/kdnlang/index.md

 widgets     : []            # {mathjax, quiz, bootstrap}
 mode        : selfcontained # {standalone, draft}
 ---
-## Interest in Modern Languages Other than English in the US
+## Data Mining Modern Languages Enrollments in US

 This is an extension of a recent [blog post published by Vivek Patil on Modern Languages Enrollments in the US](http://patilv.github.io/Enrollments-in-US-in-Different-Languages-using-rCharts-and-ggplot2/).
 Using data from [MLA surveys of enrollments in institutions of US higher education between 1983 and 2009](https://www.mla.org/flsurvey_search), he found that enrollments in Indian languages were low, compared to enrollments in 10 other languages, besides English.
 These 10 languages were French, German, Italian, Japanese, Spanish, Arabic, Chinese, Korean, Portuguese, and Russian.
 In this extension, we use data from 22 survey years since 1958, [the first year for which the modern languages enrollment database provides data](https://www.mla.org/flsurvey_search), to study the pattern and number of students enrolling in these 11 languages.